CAMEO: Collection of Multilingual Emotional Speech Corpora: Corpus Design

-The collection consists of a total of $41\,265$ audio samples.
-Over 33\% of the samples are in English, reflecting the abundance of resources for this language in the field of SER.
-The corpus includes 17 unique emotional states, 93.45\% of which are annotated with one of the seven primary emotions: anger, disgust, fear, happiness, neutrality, sadness, and surprise.
+The collection consists of a total of~41\,265~audio~samples.
+English accounts for approximately one-third of the material, reflecting its dominance in SER research.
+The collection represents~17 different emotions, with over~93\% of samples annotated with one of the seven primary states: anger, disgust, fear, happiness, neutrality, sadness, and surprise.

-Speaker metadata is available for most of the collection.
-Specifically, 94.53\% of the samples a include speaker identifier, and 92.87\% include a speaker gender annotation.
-Of these samples, 43.57\% of the samples are spoken by female speakers, and 49.30\% by male speakers.
+Speaker-related metadata is widely available.
+Specifically,~94.5\% of the samples include speaker identifiers, and~92.9\% include gender annotations.
+Of these samples, 43.6\% are spoken by female speakers, and 49.3\% are spoken by male speakers.